Trump-backed Cox wins Md. governor primary over Hogan's pick

 Mosby is charged with perjury and making false statements on loan applications to purchase properties in Florida.
 She rose to national prominence in 2015 when she pursued criminal charges against six police officers in the death of Freddie Gray, a Black man who suffered a spinal injury after police handcuffed, shackled and placed him head-first into a van.
 None of the officers was convicted.

-Voters were also picking nominees for an open seat in the state's eight-member congressional delegation.
-And the daughter of the state's former attorney general was vying for her father's old job.

-In the Democratic primary, the top candidates included Moore, the former CEO of the Robin Hood Foundation, an anti-poverty organization; Tom Perez, a former U.S. labor secretary and former Democratic Party chair; and Peter Franchot, the state's four-term state comptroller.
+In the Democratic primary for governor, the top candidates included Moore, the former CEO of the Robin Hood Foundation, an anti-poverty organization; Tom Perez, a former U.S. labor secretary and former Democratic Party chair; and Peter Franchot, the state's four-term state comptroller.

 Laura Kretchman, a 41-year-old high school teacher, said she voted for Moore, swayed in part by his endorsement from the state's teachers union.
 She said she's impressed by Moore's accomplishments after rising above childhood challenges and being raised by a single mom.